 Crown Servants, Civil Servants, Central Government employees, Intelligence agency employees, members of the armed forces, police officers and some staff members, employees of other companies that have contracts in place that have access to sensitive information both permanent and contract in many difference industries like Defence, IT, Cyber Security, Nuclear, Consultancy etc.

 Who makes the decision whether Security Clearance is required?

-The Cabinet Office oversees the setting the policy for UK National Security Vetting.
+The United Kingdom Security Vetting unit (UKSV) who are part of the Cabinet Office oversee the setting the policy for UK National Security Vetting.
 The level of clearance required for a post will depend on the company and the responsibilities required for the individual post.
-The clearance levels can change at any time according to any variation of the posts responsibilities.
+The clearance levels can change at any time according to any variation of responsibilities.

 Why do I require a security clearance?

-If you have been asked to complete a security questionnaire it may be due to the fact that your future potential role requires it.
+If you have been asked to complete a security questionnaire it may be because your future potential role requires it.
 This could be because the assets that you will have access to if compromised could be of danger to national security.